Help and guidance following bereavement | Accord Mortgages

 Beneficiary

-This is the Scottish equivalent to a Grant of Probate or Letters of Administration.
+The Scottish version of a Grant of Probate or Letters of Administration.

 Death Certificate